schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 # Two ways to specify share library paths

-1. Use `LD_LIBRARY_PATH` environment variable $\rightarrow$ convenient
+1. Use `LD_LIBRARY_PATH` environment variable $\rightarrow$ convenient/flexible

     Be aware of the difference between

     ```
-    export LD_LIBRARY_PATH=/path/to/my/lib1:/path/to/my/lib2
+    export LD_LIBRARY_PATH=/path/to/lib1:/path/to/lib2
     ```

     and

     ```
-    export LD_LIBRARY_PATH=/path/to/my/lib1:/path/to/my/lib2:$LD_LIBRARY_PATH`
+    export LD_LIBRARY_PATH=/path/to/lib1:/path/to/lib2:$LD_LIBRARY_PATH
     ```

     Using "Modules" helps setting up (some of the) `LD_LIBRARY_PATH`.

 2. Embeded the path in the executable $\rightarrow$ robust

-    Does not need to specify `LD_LIBRARY_PATH` -- immune to environment changes
+    Does not need `LD_LIBRARY_PATH` -- immune to environment changes

-    Add this compiler/link option to embed the library path in the executable file:
+    To embed the library path in the executable file:

     ```
-    -Wl,-rpath,/path/to/my/lib -L/path/to/my/lib
+    gcc -Wl,-rpath,/path/to/lib -L/path/to/lib ...
     ```

-# Machine file -- controlling process distribution
+# Process distribution: "machine file"

-- A text file as an input to `mpirun`.
-Specifies how the MPI processes are distributed across compute nodes
+A text file as an input to `mpirun`, one line per "machine" (or compute node).

+Specifies how the MPI processes are distributed across compute nodes.

-MPICH/Intel MPI format:
+MPICH (Intel MPI) format:
 ```
 n1:4
 n2:4